Micro-Macro Decomposition of Particle Swarm Optimization Methods: Micro-macro decomposition

 \section{Micro-macro decomposition}

 We propose an approach based on a formal micro-macro decomposition of the kinetic probability density to exploit the scales.
 The approach develops the idea of studying and comparing the behavior of the PSO method applied to the microscopic scale and the macroscopic scale, which has been presented in Section \ref{sec:scale}.
-In particular, using such a decomposition, we exploit whether the dynamics is driven by microscopic or macroscopic interactions.
+Specifically, the decomposition is employed to calculate the two dynamics (microscopic and macroscopic) and couple them, with the objective of efficiently moving mass between the two scales to achieve method convergence. \\The micro-macro decomposition typically leads to more efficient computational methods by reducing the number of particles to be simulated.
+Additionally, merging the two dynamics leverages the fact that the macroscopic model is defined across the entire spatial domain.
+This property enables the computation of consensus points that are a good approximation of the minimizer $x^*_{\mathcal{M}}$, even for small times.